 Exposure to more than one risk factor can also increase your overall chances of getting lung cancer.

 The best way to reduce your risk of developing lung cancer is to stop smoking.
 Research also shows that chemotherapy works more effectively for nonsmokers, and that they experience fewer complications from surgery.
 Other preventive steps include:

 - Exercising regularly.

 If you used to be a smoker, or if you still smoke, you may reduce your risk of dying of lung cancer by getting screened for the disease.
 This is done using a low-dose radiation computed tomography scan of your lungs.
 Lung cancer screening is safe, painless and saves lives.

 Most lung cancers do not cause symptoms until they have grown very large or have spread.
 At that point, common symptoms, such as a cough, chest pain or breathing problems, may be frequent or never go away.
 Cancer is sometimes detected during a chest X-ray or when screening for another condition.

 Later Lung Cancer Symptoms

-Once lung cancer has progressed, your symptoms may be different since later-stage cancer affects other parts of the body — like the brain or bones.
+When lung cancer has progressed, your symptoms may be different.
+This is because later-stage cancer can affect other parts of the body, like the brain or bones.
 Later-stage lung cancer symptoms may include: